MichaelEvans/blog/source/_posts/2016-03-31-using-build-types-with-the-google-services-gradle-plugin.markdown

 keywords: "Android, Development"
 ---

 If you want to integrate your Android app with most of Google Play Services nowadays, you'll find that you are instructed to set up the [Google Services Gradle plugin](https://developers.google.com/android/guides/google-services-plugin) to handle configuring dependencies.
-The plugin allows you to drop a JSON file into your project, and then the plugin will do a bunch of the configuration for handling API keys, etc. for your project.
+The plugin allows you to drop a JSON file into your project, and then the plugin will do a bunch of the configuration for your project, such as handling the API keys.

-This is all well and good, unless you're like me ([and countless others](https://github.com/googlesamples/google-services/issues/54)), who want to use a different configuration for your debug and release builds.
-This would be useful, as an example, if you use Google Play Services for GCM, and would like to have development builds recieve pushes from non-production systems.
+This is all well and good—unless you're like me ([and countless others](https://github.com/googlesamples/google-services/issues/54)) and want to use a different configuration for your debug and release builds.
+This would be useful, as an example, if you use Google Play Services for GCM and would like to have development builds recieve pushes from non-production systems.

-However, it seems that the plugin is configured in such a way that it supports build flavors, but does not yet support build types.
+It seems that the plugin is configured in such a way that it supports build flavors, but it does not yet support build types.
 However, with a little Gradle magic, we can hack that support in.

 <!-- more -->

-**Disclaimer: This approach worked for me - but as with any hack, it is subject to break.**
+**Disclaimer: This approach worked for me—but as with any hack, it is subject to break.**

 So how can we go about doing this?
-We want to put the debug JSON file into the root of our app module during debug builds, and use the release one for release builds.
-If you don't do that, or attempt to put it in `app/debug` and `app/release`, you'll get an error that says `File google-services.json is missing from module root folder.
+We want to put the debug JSON file into the root of our app module during debug builds and use the release one for release builds.
+If you don't do that, or if you attempt to put it in `app/debug` and `app/release`, you'll get an error that says `File google-services.json is missing from module root folder.
 The Google Services Plugin cannot function without it`.

 This error is thrown by a task named `process{VariantName}GoogleServices`.
-So what we could do is swap the file in before that task is run!
+What we could do to solve this is swap the file in before that task is run!
 Using a little Groovy magic, I came up with this:

 ```groovy
 android.applicationVariants.all { variant ->